Warzone2100/warzone2100/doc/PathfindingBench.md

 ## The pathfinding feature bitmask

 Congestion features live behind independent bits of the synced `game.pathfindingBackend` setting, declared in src/pathfinding_backend.h.
-Zero is the legacy planner with none of them, every client in a game runs the same value, and it travels with the game everywhere simulation-affecting options do.
+A new game starts with every feature on, zero is the legacy planner with none of them, every client in a game runs the same value, and it travels with the game everywhere simulation-affecting options do (saves, replays, etc).
 The bits are independent so mechanisms can be measured alone and in combination, and so a regression can be attributed to the bit that causes it.